A new plurisubharmonic capacity and functions holomorphic along holomorphic vector fields: Introduction

 \subsection{Acknowledgement}

-The author would like to thank Dr. Seungjae Lee for his helpful comments.
-The author is supported by the National Research Foundation of Korea (NRF-2018R1C1B3005963, NRF-2021R1A4A1032418).
+The author would like to thank Professor Taeyong Ahn and Dr. Seungjae Lee for their helpful comments.
+Most parts of the paper were written while the author was supported by the National Research Foundation of Korea (NRF-2018R1C1B3005963, NRF-2021R1A4A1032418).
+The author is currently supported by the National Research Foundation of Korea (NRF-2021R1A4A1032418, NRF-2023R1A2C1007227).